-On more than one occasion, I have been asked different questions about my heart problem.
+On more than one occasion, I have been asked different questions about my heart condition.
 Some may find this constant questioning rather annoying, but I look at it as an opportunity to teach others about the heart, from what I have learned, so that they can truly understand what it is I deal with as well as an opportunity to open their eyes to the necessity of understanding their own body and learning how to be cautious and not ignore potential heart problems they may experience or may encounter in the future themselves.

-Unfortunately when I say living with a big heart, being generous, caring, and giving isn’t what I am referring to.
+Unfortunately, when I say living with a big heart, being generous, caring, and giving isn’t what I am referring to.
 I’m actually referring to literal terms in that I literally have a big heart, as in my physical heart is larger than it is supposed to be.

 If you checked out my “About Me” page, you would have read that in 2008, I was diagnosed as having Dilated Cardiomyopathy with Ventricular Ectopy.
 What the heck is that? you may ask.
 This essentially means that my heart is enlarged and it experiences irregular heartbeats.